 Instead of making $2.50 per clip, I was making closer to $0.75.
 For all of the work that went into it it just wasn't worth it.

 While it's tempting to get the lowest price per unit and buy whatever quantity gets you there, it's also important to remember not to put all of your eggs in one basket and to test your market.

-It is possible, even advisable, to test your market by checking for common search terms, this can overlook a lot of potential in certain niche markets.
-In these cases, it is possible to get off the ground for an initial investment of maybe $20 - $50 just to test how response your target demographic is.
+It is possible (and even advisable) to test your market by checking for common search terms, as this can overlook a lot of potential in certain niche markets.
+In these cases, it is possible to get off the ground for an initial investment of maybe $20 to $50 just to test how responsive your target demographic is.

 You Can Do This!

 Unfortunately, some people will tell you to jump through administrative hurdles before you ever establish a business.
 You don't need to incorporate to sell your first few items.
 In fact, selling things is the best way to find out if you want to sell things for a living!

 It's important to not give up and learn from your mistakes.
 If you find that your product views are down, adjust and try again with more robust listings.
 If you find that views are up but sales aren't materializing, you might need to adjust pricing.
 Keep on top of your product, and soon you'll have a viable business on your hands.